electricbookworks/electric-book-workflow/guide/02-setting-up.md

 2. Edit `_config.yml` for your Jekyll setup.
 3. Edit `data/meta.yml` with information about your book(s).
 4. Edit the `.scss` files in `_themes/classic` to customise your book design.
-5. Rename the `book-template` folder for your first book, editing and create markdown files for each book part.
+5. Optionally, rename the `book` folder for your first book, editing and create markdown files for each book part.

 Now, let's get into some more detail about how it all works.
 There are several folders and files in the series template repo:

 *   `_config.yml`: a file for setting configuration options for Jekyll, which will compile your book for output.
 There are several other smaller config files you can ignore.
 They are for changing specific config settings on output.
 *   `_prose.yml`: configuration settings for using [prose.io](http://prose.io) for online book editing (generally, you won't have to edit this file).
-*   `book-template`: a folder for a book's content, stored here in a series of markdown files
+*   `book`: a folder for a book's content, stored here in a series of markdown files
 *   `_data`: a folder for information about your books (aka metadata).
 *   `_themes`: a collection of stylesheets that contorl design.
 Our template includes our Classic theme.
 *   `_includes`: snippets of HTML for Jekyll (you won't have to open this folder).